 Time is reserved in the curriculum during the second half of the course for students to complete on-line training in the history, ethics and responsible conduct of human research.
-Completion of these modules is mandatory for all students.
+Completion of the Human Subjects Research (HSR) modules is mandatory for all students.
 The training is completed on-line at times of your choice.
-All required modules must be completed no later than 3 PM, Thursday, December 13th.
+All required modules must be completed and the certificate of completion uploaded to Canvas no later than 3 PM, Thursday, December 12th.
 Whether or not you will do research while a medical student or during your residency, an understanding of the scientific and ethical principles of clinical and translational research is essential to all physicians and is an LCME required element of a general medical education (LCME Element 7.3).
-Information on accessing the modules can be found on the COM Human Subjects Research and Resources page.
+Information and directions for accessing the modules can be found on the FSU Human Subjects Research page.
 You will receive additional information about this learning activity from your course directors during the course.